tagspaces/documentation/installation.md

 You can install the Android app directly from the [Google Play Store](https://play.google.com/store/apps/details?id=org.tagspaces.androidle).

 ### Updating the Android app
-Once we publish a newer version of the Androi app, it will be automatically installed on your mobile device within the following days.
+Once we publish a newer version of the Android app, it will be automatically installed on your mobile device within the following days.

 ## Installing the Firefox Addon {#firefox}
 Download the [Add-on for Firefox](https://addons.mozilla.org/en-us/firefox/addon/tagspaces/).
 Open the **Add-on tab** in Firefox from the main menu and then click on the **Add-on** puzzle icon, or simply type `ctrl+shift+a` or `command+shift+a`.
 In the opened new tab, go to the settings dropdown on the left of the search field and select **Install Add-on From File...**.
 Then choose the downloaded file and follow the instructions.